ipfs/community/CONTRIBUTING.md

 If your pull request is not accepted on the first try, don't be discouraged!
 If there's a problem with the implementation, hopefully you received feedback on what to improve.

+Please note: While even the smallest contributions are welcome, we collect trivial textual changes into a separate PR to reduce the number of tiny changes and to more accurately count functional contributions.

 ### Conventions

 Each repository will have its own code and test conventions.
 Please make sure to review those before jumping in.
 Some general conventions are listed below.